You are listening to the Sean Hannity Radio Show Podcast.

 And it seems like the powers of the intelligence community are being used to spy on an opposition party.

-And then you got Susan Rice and David Rhodes, and then you have real collusion that we could prove with Ukraine and a democratic operative.
+And then you have real collusion that we could prove with Ukraine and a Democratic operative.

-Then you got Loretta Lynch on the tarmac.
+Then you got Loretta Lynch on the tarmac and all of these conflicts of interest.

-You know, how do we have faith in the belief of equal justice under the law when all those things are ignored?
+And I'm thinking, wow, you know, how do we have faith in the belief of equal justice under the law when all those things are ignored?

 None of this is being investigated.

-You know, this system of justice is really screwed up.
+I'm sitting here thinking, wow, this system of justice is really screwed up.

-And Sean, what's supposed to be the check and balance in these situations of government when they act rogue like this, when they use the powers of the intelligence community for political purposes?
+And, Sean, what's supposed to be the check and balance in these situations of government when they act rogue like this, when they use the powers of the intelligence community for political purposes?

 It's supposed to be the media.